felipelavinz/codemirror-for-post-editor/readme.txt

 = 0.2 =

-* Fixes uncorrect line breaks inside lists and other elements
+* Fixes incorrect line breaks inside lists and other elements

 = 0.1 =